Julie Blackmon

 Biographical Information

-(American, b.
-1966) Julie Blackmon is a photographer who lives and works in Springfield, Missouri.
+Julie Blackmon (American, b.
+1966) is a photographer who lives and works in Springfield, Missouri.
 Blackmon’s photographs are inspired by her experience of growing up in a large family, her current role as both mother and photographer, and the timelessness of family dynamics.
 As the oldest of nine children and mother to three, Blackmon uses her own family members and household to “move beyond the documentary to explore the fantastic elements of our everyday lives.”
+For the most part this is a world without adult supervision – a serene setting mixed with a little comedy and danger.

-Her work is in the permanent collections of the Cleveland Museum of Art, Museum of Fine Arts in Houston, George Eastman House International Museum of Photography, Henry Art Gallery, and the Microsoft Art Collection.
-Artist monographs to date include Domestic Vacations (2008) and Homegrown (2014), both published by Radius Books.
+Her work is included in the permanent collections of the National Gallery of Art, WA, DC/Cleveland Museum of Art/Museum of Fine Arts, Houston, TX/George Eastman House International Museum of Photography, NY/Nelson-Atkins Museum in Kansas City, MO/Henry Art Gallery, Seattle, WA and the Microsoft Art Collection, Redmond, WA.
+Artist monographs to date include Domestic Vacations (2008), Homegrown (2014), and Midwest Materials (2022), all published by Radius Books.